There has been a tradition of brewing in Lake County since 1851.

 The brewery then made costly changes to remain competitive, but it was at the time when many Midwest towns were voting for temperance.
 Years before Prohibition went into effect in 1920, communities voted to go dry.

 About 1912, the Besleys sold the brewery to Thomas Snelling and other investors, who continued the operation.
 The real shock came in 1916, when pressure from temperance was just too much for the business.
+That spring Waukegan citizens, including women who had recently gotten the vote, voted for the town to go "dry."
 According to the Waukegan Daily Sun, the brewery could not operate "in a territory where it cannot sell its own product."
 Customers were shocked to read the headlines: "Besley Brewery is to Quit."